 Currently, students are involved in a variety of projects ranging from sensation of taste to autism.
 The projects require deft and intricate animal behavior and histological techniques that are initially taught in the classroom and firmly established in the research experiences.

 You’ll learn tissue culture technique from dissection to sterile technique with high magnification microscopic work.
 You’ll investigate neuronal development as well as biochemical techniques with tissues.

 Within the complex are rooms dedicated to stereological counting, behavioral analysis, imaging, surgery, histology and group/independent study.

 Faculty affiliated with the lab have active research programs and also supervise students as they develop their own original studies.
-They include: Dr. Jacqueline Morris, Dr. Brian Thomas, Dr. Clare Mathes and Dr. Steven Neese.
+They include: Dr. Jacqueline Morris, Dr. Brian Thomas and Dr. Clare Mathes.